jpuck/tien-len-rulez/README.md

 In case you’re an idiot, the 3 of spades is the lowest card in the game and the 2 of hearts is the highest.

 The player with the lowest card dealt plays first and therefore if more than one deck is used, remove duplicate low threes.
 I don’t know the specifics just figure it out so that only one person can get the 3 of spades.

+Because you weren't paying attention, let's cover it again: each person is dealt about 13 cards and the first one to play all their cards wins.

 ## Gameplay